Konstantin Kovalev

 (literary pseudonym -

-Konstantin Kovalev-Sluchevsky) - writer,
+Konstantin Kovalev-Sluchevsky) - writer, historian, television anchorman and

 www.kkovalev.ru).